 - Firstly, based on the top 200 grossing games on the US App Store, we categorize each game’s genre based on our taxonomy.

-- Then, looking at what they look like in the AppStore, we analyse how the different art styles and themes are distributed by genre, at a 3 level art style analysis: Art Style, Sub Art Style and Theme.
+- Then, looking at what they look like in the AppStore, we analyse the different art styles and themes distribution by genre, at a 3 level art style analysis: Art Style, Sub Art Style and Theme.

 Classifying a well-known game such as Among Us (a survival strategy game) according to these three criteria results in the following categories: Cartoon Art Style, Minimalistic Sub-Art, and Sci-Fi/Futuristic Theme.

 While considering the top-grossing games, we can see that cartoon and realism are the most popular art styles, as we can see in the chart below.
 The United States is a big market for video games and can be taken as a reference for western countries.
 However, if we take a look at the top-grossing games in Japan, this would be different (by a lot).

 But this is the big picture, so to bring more light here we have broken down this into different mobile game genres.
 By matching the genres with the art styles, it is simple to see the distribution of how the best-performing mobile games.

 When taking a close look at how art styles are distributed by game genre, we see some genres tend to use specific art styles more often than others and that certain genres favor very niche kinds of visuals.